 Official documentation for publishing UWP to Store – https://docs.microsoft.com/en-us/windows/uwp/publish/

 Official documentation for Push notifications – https://msdn.microsoft.com/en-us/library/windows/apps/xaml/hh868244.aspx

 CHALLENGES AND LESSONS LEARNED

-- C# .NET- For someone from ABAP background, I had some challenges understanding C#’s way of doing thing.
+- C# .NET- As someone from an ABAP background, I had some challenges understanding C#’s way of doing things.
 For example, the use of asynchronous methods.
 It also takes some trial and error to know which API suits your need the best for HTTP calls etc. Sometimes a popular C# API will not be available for UWP and you’d have to find a workaround.

-2. Certifications – Calling windows token service requires certificate to be installed in SAP.
-This needs involvement of someone from basis team.
+2. Certifications – Calling windows token service requires a certificate to be installed in SAP.
+This needs the involvement of someone from basis team.

-4. Submission of the full app even for testing purpose – Even if the apps is only for a testing purpose, you have to go through the full process of submission into the store.
-Which means, certification checks of your app, maintaining all logos and icons, maintaining listing details etc.
+4. Submission of the full app even for testing purposes – Even if the app is only for testing purposes, you have to go through the full process of submission into the store.
+This means, certification checks of your app, maintaining all logos and icons, maintaining listing details, etc.